HusnainRKI/ms-copilot-gateway/README.md

 1. Run the script with the `--stdio` flag:
     ```bash
     python main.py --stdio
+    # To use with MS365 Copilot (experimental):
+    python main.py --stdio --copilot-type m365
     ```
-2. The script will launch Edge, navigate to Copilot, and then present a `>` prompt.
+2. The script will launch Edge, navigate to the selected Copilot service, and then present a `>` prompt.
 3. Type your message and press Enter to send it to Copilot.
 The response will be streamed to the console.
 4. Type `exit` or `quit` (or press `Ctrl+D`) at the prompt to close the script and Edge.
 You can also use `Ctrl+C` to interrupt.